dive0/Creatorverse/README.md

 ## Notes

 Describe any challenges encountered while building the app or any additional context you'd like to add.
+- The main challenge I encountered was when styling the pages.
+I am not sure what's a good design so I have to play around with the css to create something basic.
 ## License

 Copyright [2023] [Shi Wei Zheng]